 Now, if you’re worried that Hux is the feline that shall meet the end of my blade, relax.
 We get along splendidly.
 We have tons in common: We both love fish, hate dogs, and poop outside.

-One mourning, about three years ago, Hux weakly limped inside after a savage beating.
+One morning, about three years ago, Hux weakly limped inside after a savage beating.
 Hair was missing from all over his body; dozens of bloody cuts dripped around his head.
 He collapsed onto the cold floor like a shrapnel riddled B-17 that barely made it back from a bombing run.
 I was perplexed.
 What could have done this?
 It had to have been a bobcat, maybe even a bear.

 For a few weeks, he spent his nights inside.
 I hoped he wouldn’t go chasing whatever did this to him, but I knew he wouldn’t let it go.
 As soon as he got better, he started living outside again.
 One night, I heard cat screams.
 I ran outside, and I saw Hux rolling around with another animal.
 Fur was everywhere.
 As I approached, the other animal released his grasp, trotted ten feet away, and began to stare at me.
 It was a cat, a black and white tuxedo clad monster.
 This cat was ripped.
 He had the forearms of one of those really upbeat wheelchair basketball guys.
 He was staring at me blankly, as if I just asked him for his social security number.
-Meanwhile, Hux, with eyes squinted and ears pinned back, is growling like a jaguar.
-He charges the tuxedo cat who holds his ground and absorbs the blow like Pierre Thomas picking up a blitz.
-They roll around some more before I rush over.
-Tuxedo cat releases, looks at us both coldly, and walks away into the fog.
-Hux then bites the shit out of my calf.
-I don’t know if it was for breaking them up or not landing any blows myself.
-In any case, we both retire inside for the night, visibly shaken, like two mercenaries that had just saw Predator.

 Little did I know, this would become the new norm.
 Three or four times a week, they would get into these vicious fights that would last all night.
 Weeks turned into years.
 I can’t remember a time when Hux didn’t have missing patches of hair or scars on his head.
 And when I do break them up, Tuxedo just trots away and stares coldly at us.
 His eyes are calm, his ears up, his muscles relaxed.
 It’s as if he is carelessly walking through a meadow.
 There is no fear behind his emotionless gaze.
 After locking eyes with this…creature, I had a bone chilling realization: He isn’t fighting for territory, food, or sex.
 He’s here to find out what our insides look like.
 He’s here to rip us open and play in our blood.
-This is one sick fucker, said the 33 year old drifter who plans to decapitate a cat with a decorative sword.
+This is one sick fucker, said the 33-year-old drifter who plans to decapitate a cat with a decorative sword.

 It’s not like I set out to murder Tuxedo.
 I’ve tried to dissuade him from coming around by using more humane methods.
 One night, I got close enough and knocked him upside the head with a flashlight.
 He felt nothing.
 I even threw an entire cup of scalding hot coffee on him one afternoon.
 He was back the next day, didn’t even bring a lawyer.
 Another time I chased him away with a rotten orange in my hand.
 After he had gotten about twenty feet away from me, he turned broadside.
 You could say he made a classic naval mistake.
-I unleashed a 60 mph orange that landed squarely across his starboard flank.
+I unleashed a 60-mph orange that landed squarely across his starboard flank.
 It exploded all over him, and he collapsed before quickly springing to his feet and running off.

 I thought that had done it.
 A month went by without any sign of him.
-Perhaps the great Hux vs. Tux Wars of the twenty first century had come to an end.
+Perhaps the great Hux vs. Tux Wars of the twenty-first century had come to an end.
 Then, one night, I heard Hux screaming.
 The sound was coming from my porch.
 It’s a screened-in room, and I always leave the door open to it.
 I had a brilliant idea: I grabbed a broom and exited the back.
 The cool of the night air rushed over me.
 My senses were on high alert.
 For years, I’ve waited for an opportunity to trap him.
-I was really excited to beat the everliving shit out of a cat with a cleaning implement while in my boxer shorts.
+I was really excited to beat the ever-living shit out of a cat with a cleaning implement while in my boxer shorts.
 That’s something normal people regularly fantasize about.
 I crept around and rushed into the room, slamming the door behind me.
 He was trapped.
 After tonight, Huxley won’t have to endure another claw mark to his face again.
 This was to be the beating the beast never forgot.

-As I slam the door, the cats stop fighting.
+As I slammed the door, the cats stopped fighting.
 Hux runs behind me.
 We are both staring down Tux as he glares at us coldly from the middle of the room.
 There he stood, stout and stoic as ever.
 I raised the broom.
 I wanted to erase the smug nothingness from his grill and replace it with fear.
 As I stepped towards him, he turned and bolted.
 After two strides, he leaped head-first into my screen, crashing through it, tearing the staples out of the wall.
 He hit the ground with a thud, did a parkour roll, and then scampered off into the mist.

 The next day, we went outside to survey the damage.
 Hux and I looked at each other in disbelief.